 Next was putting the safe in.
 We actually put this in way later and were lucky to be able to fit it in… Very lucky.
 It’s on the left side of the van where it’s difficult to find!
 To secure it, we carefully measured and marked and checked and triple checked where we’d drill a hole into the floor of the van… and did just that.
 Using a stainless steel bolt and split washer, we bolted the safe into the frame and used sealant to make sure it’s watertight.

 Final steps were the drawers and storage box, facing towards the ‘living area’ underneath the bed.
+Ok, we also looked through this guide on bed rails for kids, but that’s for future.

 While drawers sound somewhat easy, don’t be fooled!!
 Leveling them was a pain, and Jakob spent hours (literally) working on just that.
 Make sure your 2×3” pine studs are as straight as possible, although inevitably the wood will warp a bit.